 While masala chai typically is assertive in its tea and spice, sometimes necessity means skipping the sweet.
-The majority of masala chai concentrates in the market are all pre-sweetened, which can be a bit of a dance if you are watching your sugar intake or their sweetness isn’t to your liking.
-Instead of going for pre-sweetened sugar-free versions, opt for One Stripe Chai Co.'s unsweetened masala chai concentrate.
+The majority of masala chai concentrates in the market are all pre-sweetened.
+Instead of going for pre-sweetened sugar-free versions, you can opt for One Stripe Chai Co.'s unsweetened masala chai concentrate.
 Its aroma yields a fresh citrusy spice bouquet for a cup of robust black tea with a sharp but not abrasive spice profile.
 It's available in 32-ounce glass bottles.

 The Republic of Tea Bold Green Chai Certified Elephant Friendly Tea Bags

 For the green tea fan and low-caffeine drinker who still wants the lively spices of a masala chai, consider the bold green chai from Republic of Tea.
 Made with organic Indian green tea mixed with cinnamon, ginger, cardamom, and clove, this tea is flavor-forward, and the spices heat up the throat and mouth.
 It’s a well-balanced blend, good on its own or with a splash of milk.
 It's available in a chai stackable trio of tins or a 36-bag pack.